Murray S. Love Trial Moot Court Competition

 Information regarding registration appears in the E-Docket early in the spring semester.
 The competition will have a web-based course page, and once registered, competitors should consult it for rules, schedules, etc.

 For the Winners…

 The top four finishers in Murray Love receive a monetary prize and recognition in the graduation program.
-The top two finishers win the Murray S. Love Award and, if 2Ls, qualify automatically to serve on the subsequent year’s Mock Trial Team, which will send groups of students to represent Pitt Law in various external competitions.
-These include the Allegheny County Academy of Trial Lawyers Mock Trial Competition, the AAJ Student Trial Advocacy Competition, the Texas Young Lawyers Association National Trial Competition and others.
+The two members of the winning team receive the Murray S. Love Award and, if 2Ls, qualify automatically to serve on the subsequent year’s Mock Trial Team, which will send groups of students to represent Pitt Law in various external competitions.
+These include the Allegheny County Academy of Trial Lawyers Mock Trial Competition, the AAJ Student Trial Advocacy Competition, the Texas Young Lawyers Association National Trial Competition, and others.

 Murray S. Love